Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Hypothyroidism

 Hypothyroidism is extremely rare in cats and is most commonly seen in cats following bilateral thyroid removal or radioactive iodine therapy for hyperthyroidism.
 This is often transient and usually does not require therapy.
-Rarely cats can have congenital hypothyroidism.
+Rarely can cats have congenital hypothyroidism.

-88% had some kind of skin abnormality
+• 88% had some kind of skin abnormality

-40% had hair loss (often on the tail or on both sides of the trunk and flanks ).
+• 40% had hair loss (often on the tail or on both sides of the trunk and flanks ).

-22% had skin infections
+• 22% had skin infections

-14% had dry brittle coats with hair that could easily be pulled out
+• 14% had dry, brittle coats with hair that could easily be pulled out

-49% were obese
+• 49% were obese

-48% were described as lethargic or listless at home
+• 48% were described as lethargic or listless at home

-36% were anemic
+• 36% were anemic

-80% had an increase in blood cholesterol
+• 80% had an increase in blood cholesterol

 Hypothyroidism is treated with the oral administration of thyroid hormone, usually given twice daily for the life of the dog.
 Periodic blood testing is recommended; it is important to know if the medication dose is too low or too high.
-Thyroid supplement is a safe medication but if it is not given in sufficient doses the patient will not be adequately treated.
-If the dose is too high excessive water consumption, weight loss, and restlessness can result.
-Once a pet is started on thyroid supplementation, it is recommended to check a T4 level in two to three weeks, with the blood draw between 4 to 6 hours after the morning dose.Once the correct dose is found, it is recommended to perform a T4 every six to twelve months.
+Thyroid supplement is a safe medication, but if it is not given in sufficient doses, the patient will not be adequately treated.
+If the dose is too high, excessive water consumption, weight loss, and restlessness can result.
+Once a pet is started on thyroid supplementation, it is recommended to check a T4 level in two to three weeks, with the blood draw between 4 to 6 hours after the morning dose.
+Once the correct dose is found, it is recommended to perform a T4 every six to twelve months.

 Hyperthyroidism in Cats

 There are three basic methods of treatment: radioactive iodine, surgery, or an oral medication called methimazole (Tapazole).
 For most cats, the best treatment is radioactive iodine.
 In 97% of the cases, it is a one-time treatment.
 The biggest disadvantage is that the treatment needs to be done at a special facility, and the cat needs to be hospitalized for usually 5 to 10 days.
-In the past, surgery was a common treatment, but it is performed less frequently as the problem seems to recur on the other gland.
-Treating with Tapazole is also common, but has the disadvantage that it is life long and the cat needs blood tests to monitor the thyroid level and to check for adverse effects.
+In the past, surgery was a common treatment, but it is performed less frequently as the problem seems to recur in the other gland.
+Treating with Tapazole is also common, but has the disadvantage that it is lifelong, and the cat needs blood tests to monitor the thyroid level and to check for adverse effects.

 The disease of hyperthyroidism can actually help the kidneys.
-If the cat has both kidney disease and hyperthyroidism, it is not a candidate for radioactive iodine and the dose of Tapazole may need to be adjusted.
+If the cat has both kidney disease and hyperthyroidism, it is not a candidate for radioactive iodine, and the dose of Tapazole may need to be adjusted.
 Kidney tests are also monitored when a cat is being treated for hyperthyroidism.

 Liver Shunt

-A liver shunt is also named a PSS, portosystemic shunt, portacaval shunt or portosystemic vascular anomaly.
+A liver shunt is also known as a PSS, portosystemic shunt, portacaval shunt, or portosystemic vascular anomaly.
 This abnormality occurs when a pet’s venous blood from the intestine bypasses the liver.
 In the normal pet, blood vessels pick up nutrients from ingested material in the intestine and carry it to the liver to be processed.
 In the case of a shunt, an abnormal blood vessel carries this blood around the liver and dumps the nutrients directly into the general circulation.
 Toxins build up in the bloodstream as a result.
 The pet can be born with the shunt (congenital) or can develop it later (acquired).

-Breeds at increased risk for congenital shunts include Cairn Terriers, Yorkshire Terriers, Maltese, Irish Wolfhounds, Himalayans and Persians.
+Breeds at increased risk for congenital shunts include Cairn Terriers, Yorkshire Terriers, Maltese, Irish Wolfhounds, Himalayans, and Persians.
 An acquired shunt can develop in any breed and is usually caused by liver problems due to toxins, hepatitis, infections, inflammation, etc.

-The diagnosis is made with blood tests, urinalysis and imaging tests (radiographs and/or ultrasounds).
-A liver function test called bile acids is usually very suggestive for a liver shunt when the values are very high.
+The diagnosis is made with blood tests, urinalysis, and imaging tests (radiographs and/or ultrasounds).
+A liver function test called bile acids is usually very suggestive of a liver shunt when the values are very high.
 Another diagnostic test that can be performed is nuclear scintigraphy, which must be done at a referral specialty facility.
 Yet another possible diagnostic test that can be performed is a CT scan.

 The treatment and how well the pet responds are dependent on many things including the location and severity of the shunt.
 Some pets will do well for long periods of time with medical management only.
 Medical management includes a low protein diet, antibiotics and lactulose.
 Surgical repair is commonly done for congenital shunts and again the success is dependent on the location and severity of the shunt.